ohad-israeli/ohad-israeli.github.io/_posts/2019-03-07-redis-search.md

 One of the common use cases that I have encountered lately is to have search capabilities.
 This capability seems like a common standard now for all applications and channels that we tackle during our day to day use cases.
 In this post, I will address the needs and some of the challenges, and show how easy it is to implement blazing fast search capabilities using [RediSearch](http://redisearch.io).

 ## The Recipe
-In this post we will create a product catalog, the products will be indexed in Redis using RediSearch capabilities and on top, we will create a simple web client to search the products including autocomplete with React.
+We will create a product catalog, the products will be indexed in Redis using RediSearch capabilities and on top, we will create a simple web client to search the products including autocomplete with React.
 * Redis - will take the role of our blazing fast search engine.
-* Search server - which will generate and index random product data, and serve as the backend for the autocomplete and search capabilities.
+* Search server - which will generate, index random product data and serve as the backend for the autocomplete and search capabilities.
 * Client - client to query the generated data, with autocomplete capability.

 ## Prolog
 Text search and autocomplete, is around us for quite a while we need it when we are looking for a friend in social media, maps searches, product catalog and many more.
-There are quite a few known solutions like Lucene and engines that are based on it such as Solr and ElasticCache, in this post I will explore an extension to Redis which offers these capabilities with the performance that you would expect from Redis...
+There are quite a few known solutions like Lucene and engines that are based on it such as Solr and ElasticCache, in this post, I will explore an extension to Redis which offers these capabilities with the performance that you would expect from Redis...

 ## Preparing the ingredients